SKA PhD Scholarship Schemes

-ACAMAR and CAASTRO are delighted to offer China SKA PhD scholarships and PhD travel scholarships to selected Australian universities and research institutes.
-These scholarships, of which up to 20 per year are available, are funded by the China Scholarship Council (CSC) and managed by the National Astronomical Observatories of the Chinese Academy of Sciences.
-There will be two rounds per year, although only one round for the full 4-yr scholarships.
-This scheme is open to students of Chinese nationality up to 35 years old.
+ACAMAR is delighted to offer SKA scholarships for Chinese Ph.D students to visit selected Australian universities and research institutes.
+These scholarships, of which up to 20 per year are available, are funded by Australian institutes and the China Scholarship Council (CSC), managed by the National Astronomical Observatories of the Chinese Academy of Sciences.
+There will be normally two rounds per year and this scheme is open to students of Chinese nationality up to 35 years old.

 All PhD projects will be related to SKA radio astronomy.